-You can apply for a business credit card with an EIN only, but it’s very rare.
-Two of the only business credit cards you can get with just an EIN, and no SSN required, are the Office Depot and Shell Gas business cards.
-Most business credit cards require an EIN, or Employer Identification Number, which the IRS assigns every U.S.-based company that applies for one.
-But most business cards also require a Social Security number or an Individual Taxpayer Identification Number.
+Yes, you can apply for a business credit card with an EIN only, but it’s rare.
+Most business credit cards require an Employer Identification Number (EIN), which the IRS assigns every U.S. company that applies for one, but most business cards also require a Social Security number or Individual Taxpayer Identification Number.

 The EIN shows that you’re legitimately a business owner.
 The SSN, or ITIN, allows the credit card company to review your personal credit history when evaluating your application and hold you personally accountable for paying the bill if you’re approved.
 Almost all business credit cards require personal liability.
 But there are a few exceptions.

-· Sam’s Club Mastercard Business: You can apply without an SSN if your company makes $5+ million per year, is more than 2 years old and has more than 10 employees.
+Sam's Club® Business Credit Card: You can apply without an SSN if your company makes $5+ million per year, is more than 2 years old and has more than 10 employees.
 You can only get this card if you’re a Sam’s Club member, and you need good business or personal credit to be approved.
 You can use the card anywhere that accepts Mastercard.

-· Shell Small Business Card: You can get this card without any personal liability if you’re applying on behalf of a government entity or non-profit, or if your business has been open for at least three years and does $1+ million in yearly sales.
-This card requires fair business or personal credit, and you can use it at any of the 14,000 Shell gas stations nationwide.
+Shell Small Business Credit Card: You can get this card without any personal liability if you’re applying on behalf of a government entity or non-profit, or if your business has been open for at least three years and does $1+ million in yearly sales.
+This card requires fair business or personal credit, and you can use it at any of the 12,000 Shell gas stations nationwide.

 If you want to apply for a business card with only an EIN, the choices are slim.
 But your options become far greater when you consider the full range of cards that require personal liability.

-If you’re worried that your personal credit isn’t good enough to qualify for a business credit card, remember that you don’t have to use a business card for business expenses.
-So consider personal options such as the Discover it Secured Card as well as the likes of the Wells Fargo Business Secured Card.
+If you’re worried that your personal credit isn’t good enough to qualify for a business credit card, remember that you can apply for a secured business card, or even consider applying for a secured personal card and use it for business expenses.
+So, consider personal options such as the Discover it® Secured Credit Card as well as the likes of the Wells Fargo Business Secured Credit Card.
 Both are available to people with bad credit.